-Our capacity to memorize information is limited.

-Example: approximately 40% of the details of a story we have heard half an hour ago cannot be actively recalled.
+- Our capacity to memorise information is limited.
+Example: approximately 40% of the details of a story we have heard half an hour ago cannot be actively recalled. - Advantage: ??? - Disadvantage: ???

-- Advantage: Our brain is not overloaded with useless information.
+- Our capacity to memorise information is limited.
+Example: approximately 40% of the details of a story we have heard half an hour ago cannot be actively recalled. - Advantage: Our brain is not overloaded with useless information.
 Mostly, irrelevant information is lost ... but - Disadvantage: ???

-Our capacity to memorize information is limited.

-Example: approximately 40% of the details of a story we have heard half an hour ago cannot be actively recalled.

-- Advantage: Our brain is not overloaded with useless information.
+- Our capacity to memorise information is limited.
+Example: approximately 40% of the details of a story we have heard half an hour ago cannot be actively recalled. - Advantage: Our brain is not overloaded with useless information.
 Mostly, irrelevant information is lost ... but - Disadvantage: ... important information also vanishes (appointments, memories from holidays, knowledge acquired in school ...)